HyperTag/documentation/src/content/cloud-destinations/adobe-analytics.md

 7. Attach the `timestamp` as `window.s.timestamp` if your **Timestamp Option** is **Timestamp Enabled** or **Timestamp Optional**.

-8. Set `window.s.linkTrackEvents` to the Adobe Analyics event name, which would be `purchase` for the above example.
+8. Set `window.s.linkTrackEvents` to the Adobe Analytics event name, which would be `purchase` for the above example.

 9. Set `window.s.linkTrackVars` which is a string of keys we want Adobe Analytics to read from the `window.s`object when the request is sent.
 For the example above, the value of `linkTrackVars` would be set as `'pageName,events,products,purchaseID,transactionID,timestamp'`.